One question we get asked a lot is ‘how fit do I need to be to trek to Everest Base Camp?’

 For us mere mortals who sweat just by thinking about that, then following our training plan below is probably the best option if you want to enjoy your trek to the maximum.

 With most things, including hiking, practise makes perfect.
 If you can only do one thing on your training plan, this should be it!
 So get your trekking boots on and start walking.

-Hiking practise allows your body to get into the rhythm of walking long distances.
-You’ll be able to understand how much stress your joints will be under and you’ll be able to really break in your hiking boots.
+Hiking practice allows your body to get into the rhythm of walking long distances.
+You'll be able to understand how much stress your joints will be under, and you'll be able to really break in your hiking boots.
 Trust me when I say there is no worse thing than getting blisters on the first leg of your hike!

 Aerobic training, better known as 'cardio' is very important (and yes we know it's horrible).
 Aerobic literally means ‘requiring free oxygen’ and refers to the bodies method of producing oxygen to meet energy demands.
 Aerobic training is basically what stops you from getting puffed.

 Your EBC trek is at high altitude where there is even less oxygen, therefore, aerobic training is vital in exercising your cardiovascular system to cope with less oxygen per breath.
 Aerobic exercise forces your body to deal with oxygen deprivation for elongated periods of time which in turn allows for a more pleasant trek.

 Please Note: Altitude sickness affects people of all fitness levels and that your fitness level should be no indication of your likelihood of falling ill to altitude sickness.

 Great aerobic exercises include long distance jogging, swimming, walking and cycling.
 Depending on your current level of fitness, we would recommend a 3-6 month Everest Base Camp trek training plan.
 Walking will certainly help; however, running or swimming 6-12 km three times a week will make your trek far more enjoyable.
 If you are using a treadmill, then we suggest setting it to a slight incline.